Dominic-Pi-Sunyer/web-speed-agent/docs/mcp-install.md

 - **Your logins are preserved** — cookies live in the browser profile, not the debug session.
 Relaunching with the flag does not log you out.
 - **Close the browser fully first** — if Chrome or Edge is already running, the new command won't open a second instance.
 Close it, then run the command.
+- **Close it when done** — once you're finished with the agent, close the browser and reopen it normally (without the flag) to stop the debug port.
 - **Port 9222 is the default** — any unused port works.
 If you change it, update the `cdp_url` to match (e.g. `http://localhost:9333`).
 - **Only one browser can use a port at a time** — don't run two browsers on the same port.
 - **You can watch the agent work** — the new tab opens in your own browser window and you can see every action in real time.